-GREEN BAY (NBC 26) — The Green Bay Area Public Schools Board of Education is meeting Wednesday evening to decide on the future of embattled Green Bay East varsity football coach and staff member Niko Sila.
+GREEN BAY (NBC 26) — Following nearly five hours of discussion, accusations, and emotional testimony, the Green Bay Area Public Schools Board of Education voted on Wednesday to fire embattled Green Bay East varsity football coach and staff member Niko Sila.

 Sila has been on leave for more than a month amid an ongoing investigation.